AgaMiko/data-augmentation-review/README.md

 #### - [MUDA](https://github.com/bmcfee/muda) - A library for Musical Data Augmentation.
 Muda package implements annotation-aware musical data augmentation, as described in the muda paper.
 The goal of this package is to make it easy for practitioners to consistently apply perturbations to annotated music data for the purpose of fitting statistical models.

+# Books
+in progress

+# Other
+in progress